Top Downloaded Research from Folklore

 - Folklore is one of the earliest journals in the field of folkloristics, first published as The Folk-Lore Record in 1878.

-The following articles are the top downloaded articles from Folklore.
+The following articles are the top downloaded articles in 2018 from Folklore.
 Read them with free access via this page only until December 31, 2019.

 |Modern Pagan Festivals: A Study in the Nature of Tradition||Ronald Hutton||119||3||2008|

 |The Importance of Folklore Studies to Anthropology||Marian W. Smith||70||1||1959|

 |Margaret Murray: Who Believed Her, and Why?||Jacqueline Simpson||105||1-2||1994|

 |“Folklore” and “popular religion” in Britain during the middle ages||Carl Watkins||115||2||2004|